kckecheng/prometheus/tips.rst

 PromQL **topk** will show more than expected results on Grafana panels because of `this issue <https://github.com/prometheus/prometheus/issues/586>`_.

-The problem can be worked around by defining a varaible containing the top N results, then filter query results with this varaible in Panel.
+The problem can be worked around by defining a variable containing the top N results, then filter query results with this variable in Panel.
 The details can be found `here <https://www.robustperception.io/graph-top-n-time-series-in-grafana>`_.

 Below is a straightforward example: